 Sales of a substantial number of shares of our common stock after this offering could cause our stock price to fall.
 Our current stockholders hold a substantial number of shares, which they will be able to sell in the public market in the near future.
 Beginning on the effective date of this prospectus, only the shares sold in the offering will be immediately available for sale in the public market.
-Beginning 180 days after the effective date, approximately 23,351,894 shares will be eligible for sale pursuant to Rule 701 and pursuant to Rule 144.
-An additional 2,234,475 shares will be eligible for sale on various dates following the 181st day after the effective date of this prospectus, subject to compliance with the provisions of Rule 144 or Rule 701 or pursuant to a registration statement on Form S-8, which we expect to file following completion of the offering.
-Outstanding options and rights to purchase an additional 554,554 shares will be exercisable and eligible for sale on various dates following the 181st day after the effective date of this offering.
-Please see "Shares Eligible for Future Sale."
+Beginning 180 days after the effective date, approximately 15,715,207 shares will be eligible for sale pursuant to Rule 701 and pursuant to Rule 144.
+An additional 1,991,404 shares will be eligible for sale on various dates following the 181st day after the effective date of this prospectus, subject to compliance with the provisions of Rule 144 or Rule 701 or pursuant to a registration statement on Form S-8, which we expect to file following completion of the offering.
+Outstanding options and rights to purchase an additional 369,689 shares and at least an additional 650,000 shares we anticipate granting to new and existing employees prior to completion of this offering will be exercisable and eligible for sale on various dates following the 181st day after the effective date of this offering.
+Please see "Shares

+Eligible for Future Sale."